Firstly for me, my incentive to write and post blogs on innovation

 When you intentionally want to try to cover is a broad view of innovation, then it will force you to read broadly, research constantly and gather the knowledge that comes from others that contribute much in the continued advancement of innovation.
 Yes it is advancing, more significantly than you realise.It is never ending.

-My blog is in many ways also become my innovation diary.
+My blog is in many ways also becoming my innovation diary.

 So why I call my blog under http://paul4innovating.com “building the DNA of innovation” is simply because I see innovation as a living, evolving area of management, discipline and knowledge.